ToshioCP/Gtk4-tutorial/src/sec5.src.md

 ### GtkTextView and GtkTextBuffer

-GtkTextview is a widget for multiline text editing.
+GtkTextview is a widget for multi-line text editing.
 GtkTextBuffer is a text buffer which is connected to GtkTextView.
 See a sample program `tfv1.c` below.